Guard Contracts & Statistical Primer

 handled during the run: the spike_threshold (default 2.0× PPL) triggers

-immediate rollback regardless of other gates.
+immediate abort/fail regardless of other gates.
 See also

 Sigma quantile (qσ) controls the target sigma used for spectral monitoring.